-Thursdays at 3:10-4:10 pm ET, new module begins Dec.
-7, 2023.
+Thursdays at 3:10-4:10 pm EST, new module begins Feb.
+22, 2024.
 If you have previous Tai Chi experience, this would be a great class for you!
 In-depth work on breathing and using the legs for power is a center point of this course.
 Our Tai Chi Long Form is taught as a series of independent modules so that new students can join our class at regular intervals.
 Class is held in-person only and students will have access to previously recorded classes for practicing at home for a year.

 Recorded Program.
 This recorded video program is an excellent place for those wishing to experience Tai Chi for the first time or to further develop their ongoing practice.
 Taught by Lisa.
 B. O'Shea

-Wednesdays at 10-11 am EDT, starting Sept.
-20, 2023.
-12-week in-person course, 30 min/class.
+Wednesdays at 10-10:30 am EST, starting Jan 31, 2024.
+Drop-ins welcome!10-week in-person course, 30 min/class.
 Fun and simple instruction in aspects of Tai Chi.
 Great for wellness, balance, and peace of mind.
 Learn to feel each moment, one at a time in a relaxing welcoming environment.
-This is a great class for beginners to learn Tai Chi, improve balance, and enhance well-being. .
+This is a great class for beginners to learn some simple Tai Chi movements.
 Taught by Jim Bielan.
 Only $60 if taking another class!
 Drop-ins welcome!